bluesky/tiled/docs/source/tutorials/navigation.md

 we actually want (`y`) and avoid spending time fetching `x` in the process.

-In some situations, Tiled will proactively bundle the description of `y` into the description of `y`, in an attempt to save back-and-forth.
+In some situations, Tiled will proactively bundle the description of `y` into the description of its parent `x`, in an attempt to reduce back-and-forth.
 In those cases, you will find `c['x']['y']` to be just as fast as `c['x', 'y']` or `c['x/y']`.
-This is not possible in all situations, because containers can be quite large and of course Tiled cannot predict what items the user may need.
+This is not possible in all situations, because containers can be quite large and of course Tiled cannot predict which items the user may need.